 Math and Christmas may not be the first two things that come to mind when you think of each other.
 But with a little help, you can easily incorporate Christmas from around the world into your math lessons.
 Doing so can help engage students and add a festive spirit to your classroom.

-My classroom always felt so festive when we were celebrating holidays around the world in December and then we’d hit math time and it felt like we lost some magic.
+My classroom always felt so festive when we celebrated holidays around the world in December.
+Then, when we hit math time, it felt like we had lost some magic.
 I wanted to change that, so I created the Winter Holidays Around the World Math Project!

-This engaging math project (available in 3rd, 4th, and 5th grade standards) includes 9 different holidays around the world.
-Holidays included are Hanukkah, Kwanzaa, Las Posadas, Christmas in Germany, Diwali, Santa Lucia, Christmas in Australia, Chinese New Year, and Christmas in America.
+This engaging math project (available in 3rd, 4th, and 5th grade standards) includes nine different holidays worldwide.
+The holidays included are Hanukkah, Kwanzaa, Las Posadas, Christmas in Germany, Diwali, Santa Lucia, Christmas in Australia, Chinese New Year, and Christmas in America.
 The project is set up like a passport.
-Each page has a circle on it and once students correctly complete the page, they earn a passport stamp for that page before they move on.
+Each page has a circle on it, and once students have completed the page correctly, they earn a passport stamp for that page before moving on.

-In the upper grades, we always feel strapped for time when it comes to teaching all of the standards.
-Sometimes, we don’t feel like we can do the “fun stuff”.
-But this math project is completely aligned to grade level CCSS standards.
-Each math project perfectly aligns to grade level place value and algebraic thinking standards.
-A great way to review all of the skills you’ve taught during the first half of the year.
+In the upper grades, we always feel strapped for time when teaching all of the standards.
+Sometimes, we don’t feel like we can do the “fun stuff.”
+However, this math project is wholly aligned to grade level CCSS standards.
+Each math project perfectly aligns with grade level place value and algebraic thinking standards.
+It’s a great way to review all the skills you’ve taught during the first half of the year.

 To check out this festive and engaging math project closer, click the grade level you need below.